Schema IDL

 Nested Types

-Messages can contain nested message and enum definitions.
+Messages can contain nested message, enum, and union definitions.
 This is useful for defining types that are closely related to their parent message.

 Nested Messages